ayush-0727/Math-Game/README.md

 ## Key Features:
 •	User Authentication: Users can register, log in, and log out securely.
 The application utilizes Flask-Login for managing user sessions. <br>
-•	Dashboard: Each authenticated user has access to a personalized dashboard displaying their highest score.
+•	Dashboard: Each authenticated user has access to a personalized dashboard displaying their highest score. <br>
 •	Math Game: The core of the application is an interactive math game where users answer randomly generated math sums within a set time limit.
-The game includes a countdown timer and updates users on their scores in real-time.
+The game includes a countdown timer and updates users on their scores in real-time. <br>
 •	Score Management: Users' scores are stored in an SQLite database, allowing for the persistent tracking of their highest scores.
-The application compares new scores with previous ones and updates the database accordingly.
+The application compares new scores with previous ones and updates the database accordingly. <br>

-Technologies Used:
+## Technologies Used:
-•	Backend: Flask, Flask-SQLAlchemy, Flask-Login
+•	Backend: Flask, Flask-SQLAlchemy, Flask-Login <br>
-•	Frontend: HTML, CSS, JavaScript
+•	Frontend: HTML, CSS, JavaScript <br>
-•	Database: SQLite for user data and score management
+•	Database: SQLite for user data and score management <br>